This post may contain affiliate links. Please read our disclosure policy.

 • Sweetener: To perfectly sweeten the pudding and the mashed raspberries, add a bit of maple syrup, honey, or agave.

-• Raspberries: Fresh or frozen raspberries may be used, or sub with your favorite fruit.
+• Raspberries: Fresh or frozen raspberries may be used, or sub with your favorite fruit or berry.

 How to make yogurt chia pudding